g-leech/argmin-gravitas/_includes/accommodation/conc.md

-This study sought to develop HMMs to investigate the presence and conditions of linguistic accommodation.
+This study developed HMMs to investigate the presence and nature of linguistic accommodation.
 Two hyperparameters were varied, yielding eight permutations and three interesting results: 1) That multi-state HMMs consistently record fewer significant correlations; 2) That multi-state models consistently give evidence of the importance of temporal effects in linguistic